Sonic 3D Blast: Contemporary

 The graphics were widely praised, with Lomas finding the game's rendered intro and fluid animation impressive for the console.
 Art Angel additionally noted that the sprites and animations never glitch regardless of the action's intensity.
 Smith and Hsu deemed the game the pinnacle of the Genesis's capabilities in terms of its color palette and sense of 3D.
 While the Mean Machines Sega reviewers and Lomas found the checkerboard floor patterns repetitive, Lomas deemed them necessary for judging difficult sections correctly.
 Art Angel approved of the eclectic music selection, which he described as ranging from techno pop to contemporary jazz, and the Mean Machines Sega reviewers cited the remixes for the second act of each stage as a positive point.
 Mike Wallis, an employee of Sega at the time, recalled in an interview that the Genesis version was successful for the company, eventually selling over 700,000 copies.
+Later in 2015, he stated it sold over a million copies.
 Electronic Gaming Monthly named Sonic 3D Blast a runner-up for Genesis Game of the Year (behind Vectorman 2).

 Reception to the Saturn version was mixed.
 Though Lee Nutter of Sega Saturn Magazine compared the gameplay unfavorably to previous Sonic games, he found it had a great deal of fun to offer and praised it as being more challenging than any previous Sonic game.
 GameSpot's Jeff Gerstmann appreciated this version's superior handling of certain animations.
 Entertainment Weekly, however, noted the game's unusually similar presentation on two platforms with differing expectations, claiming that "while 3D Blast is super by 16-bit standards, it falls flat on Sega Saturn, where 32-bit games with far more sophisticated 3-D graphics and gameplay are the norm."
 Smith and Hsu of Electronic Gaming Monthly agreed that the Saturn version is overly similar to the Genesis version, though Hsu added, "that's a compliment to the Genesis, not a rip on the Saturn".
 Hsu and Boyer both also said that the game's controls are considerably improved with the Saturn's analog controller, though Sushi-X found it of little help.
 The Saturn version was also a commercial success and was one of the system's better-selling games, according to Wallis.